aurajs/website/source/getting-started/index.md

 Let's take for example a Facebook extension that wraps, loads Facebook javascript SDK, and provides `auth.login` and `auth.logout` method to our components.

-Let's also say that we want to wait for facebook js lib to be loaded and initialized to actually start our app.
+Let's also say that we want to wait for facebook.js lib to be loaded and initialized to actually start our app.

-We could do something like :
+We could do something like:

 __aura_extensions/facebook.js__